 People with anxiety get nervous around others.
 They cope by avoiding people.
-In treatment they are often too scared to wait in crowded lobbies.
+In treatment, they are often too scared to wait in crowded lobbies.
 They miss appointments and then get dropped for noncompliance.
 Distance or telemedicine is one possible solution but there are still issues about who can do this and when or if insurance will pay if you just talk with this client by phone or internet.

-A symptom of depression is loss of motivation.
+A symptom of depression is the loss of motivation.
 Severely depressed people do not have the energy to show up some days.
 Being symptomatic can get you turned away from treatment.

 Drug and alcohol issues get almost no treatment.

 Most drug and alcohol treatment is done in outpatient treatment settings.
-Despite parity laws it has been increasingly difficult to get insurance to pay for treatment.
+Despite parity laws, it has been increasingly difficult to get insurance to pay for treatment.
 While we are making some progress at getting a few more of the mentally ill into treatment the percentages of those with a substance use disorder has not changed significantly in recent years.